Lee Kwang-jae (politician)

 Lee Kwang-jae (born 28 February 1965) is a South Korean activist, labourer and politician.
 He was the former Governor of Gangwon from 2010 to 2011.
-He has been the Member of the National Assembly for Wonju 1st constituency since 2020 and was previously MP for Taebaek-Yeongwol-Pyeongchang-Jeongseon from 2004 to 2010.
+He has been the Member of the National Assembly for Wonju A constituency since 2020 and was previously MP for Taebaek-Yeongwol-Pyeongchang-Jeongseon from 2004 to 2010.

 Born in Pyeongchang, Lee studied chemical engineering and law at Yonsei University.
 He worked as a secretary to Roh Moo-hyun before being elected to the National Assembly at the 2004 election.
 He contested for Gangwon governorship at the 2010 elections and defeated Yi Kye-jin, making him as the first non-conservative governor.
 His term was, however, only up to 7 months after he was found guilty of corruption allegations.

 Despite being barred from running for any elections for 10 years, Lee was pardoned by the President Moon Jae-in on 30 December 2019, and thus paved a way for him to make a comeback.
-He then contested for Wonju 1st constituency at the 2020 election, where he successfully defeated the former Deputy Governor of Jeju Park Jung-ha.
-Since then, he has been widely considered as a potential candidate for the 2022 presidential election.
+He then contested for Wonju A constituency at the 2020 election, where he successfully defeated the former Deputy Governor of Jeju Park Jung-ha.
+He had been widely considered as a potential candidate for the 2022 presidential election.